-Line 9h Scholarships, fellowships, grants, and military compensation in 2018 for NONTAXABLE scholarship and fellowship income (for example, scholarships or fellowships used for books or tuition), educational grants, or military compensation (for example: basic quarters and subsistence allowances, Veterans Educational Assistance Program payments, G.I.
-Bill benefits, pay from duty in a combat zone, or pay received by certain members of a reserve component of the armed forces).
+Line 9h Scholarships, fellowships, grants, and military compensation in 2021 for NONTAXABLE scholarship and fellowship income (for example, scholarships or fellowships used for books or tuition), educational grants, or military compensation (for example: basic quarters and subsistence allowances, Veterans Educational Assistance Program payments, G.I.
+Bill benefits, pay from duty in a combat zone, pay received by certain members of a reserve component of the armed forces, or active duty pay received by a member of the U.S. Armed Forces).
 Nontaxable pay from duty in a combat zone is generally reported in box 12 of the wage and tax statement, Form W-2, preceded by the prefix Q.